-Students Take Home Cash Prizes and Bragging Rights in Nature’s Photo Contest
+Students Take Home Cash Prizes and Bragging Rights in Nature Photo Contest

-Students from Gilbert, Chandler, Tucson and Prescott impressed the socks off professional photographers in the 7th annual “Adventures in Nature” Photo Content.
+Students from the West Valley to the East Valley and from Flagstaff to Tucson impressed professional photographers in the 8th “Adventures in Nature” Photo Content.

 What started as a Tucson competition has expanded across the state.
-This year, more than 1,600 photos were entered by Arizonans—ages 13-18—engaged in the creative contest.
+This year, more than 3,742 photos were entered by 500 Arizonans—ages 13-18—engaged in the creative contest!
+In 2019, there were 1,665 entries.

 "This challenge is a great way to inspire younger generations to spend more time outside and to look at nature in different and creative ways,” said Tana Kappel, marketing manager for The Nature Conservancy in Arizona.
 “This competition is also the driving force behind some great partnerships.”